alexandraldavis/myblog/content/post/mothers-day/index.md

 ---
 I wish Mother's Day would disappear.
 Even the holiday's founder, Anna Jarvis, [felt this way.](https://www.bbc.com/news/stories-52589173)

 There is no room for nuance.
 There are no Mother's Day cards for "I appreciate what you've done for me, but it's complicated."
 There are only flowers and unconditional love.

 My consciously not knowing how to feel about this day loomed in junior high school.
 Female peers raved that their mother was their best friend, which I never understood.
 Around this time I felt my mom and I were different species -- how could I confide in her?
 That is not to say I acted out more than the average teenager or refused to hug my mother.
-But the bad memories stung more than the good ones comforted: verbal brawls on the long drives home from athletic events because I failed to achieve her standards, her shattering our home telephone on the kitchen floor out of inconsolable rage, and eventually being told that my departure out-of-state for college would be celebrated.
+But the bad memories stung more than the good ones
+comforted: verbal brawls on the long drives home from athletic events because I failed to achieve her standards, her shattering our home telephone on the kitchen floor out of inconsolable rage, and eventually being told that my departure out-of-state for college would be celebrated.

-Unconsciously wondering if my biological mother was somewhere out there, maybe wondering if I was thinking about her on Mother's Day (or any other day), probably restrained potential affection for my adoptive mother, regardless of the latter's behavior.
-These hypotheticals started consuming me.
+Unconsciously wondering if my biological mother was somewhere out there, maybe wondering if I was thinking about her, probably restrained potential affection for my adoptive mother, regardless of the latter's behavior.
+I am not afraid to admit I was not an angel child, but I also like to think she had many chances.
+Those hypotheticals started consuming me.
 I never felt comfortable sharing these thoughts with my adoptive family, instead bottling them up until I graduated high school and confessed that I wanted to find answers.
 For closure.
 For personal medical history.
 For fun.
 After all, my adoptive mother geeked out on unraveling her own genealogical roots -- why couldn't I, too?

 Her response was cold.
 She eventually conceded, but she only cared that I did not send my biological family members, some of whom the investigator to my delight tracked down, financial support.
 There was no congratulations from her.